-In 2020, over 10,000 student athletes will play high school sports in Raleigh, North Carolina.
+In 2020 and 2021, over 10,000 student athletes will play high school sports in Raleigh, North Carolina.
 Even more adults will participate in recreational activities.
 With thousands of our patients going through the tooth extraction procedure, we thought it would be a good idea to outline to return to sports or lifting weights.

 A tooth extraction is one of the most common surgical procedures in our office.
 Many of our patients who undergo a tooth extraction lead active lives and ask us whether they can play sports or lift weights the day after the procedure.